Trina0224/3chatbots/README.md

 ## To Do
 1. Control the talking sequence.
+2. Clean codes.
+3. Provide personality to each of the bot.
-2. Can support markdown format.
+4. Can support markdown format.
-3. Can upload picutre.
+5. Can upload picutre.
-4. Can support hyperlink.
+6. Can support hyperlink.

 ## Demo